ochrzan/dna-factory/README.md

  5. Sex code ('1' = male, '2' = female, '0' = unknown)
  6. Phenotype value ('1' = control, '2' = case, '-9'/'0'/non-numeric = missing data if case/control)
  * deleterious.json - JSON file with the selected deleterious SNPs.
-This file can be used as an input to future PopFactory runs.
+This file can be used as an input to future dna-factory runs.
  * pop_deleterious.txt - text file which maps sample IDs to deleterious groups and deleterious mutations
  * snps.json.gz - JSON file with the SNPs that were used to generate the VCF file.
-This file can be used as an input to future PopFactory runs.
+This file can be used as an input to future dna-factory runs.

  ## Generating Very Large Files
  If you want to generate a very large VCF file, there are two ways to speed things up: